 How to Choose the Right Tire Size for You

-While huge tires may look cool, they may not be the best option for you.
-You need to carefully consider what type of riding you’ll be doing the most.
+While massive tires may look cool, they may not be your best option.
+You must carefully consider what type of riding you’ll do the most.
 Then, use these guidelines to choose:

 Utility work and occasional recreational riding.
 For most types of utility work and the occasional off-road experience, the stock tires will provide an ideal balance between traction, flotation, maneuverability, and performance.

 Mud bogging in waist-deep mud or muskeg.
-If you’re building a dedicated mudding machine, you generally want to go as big as your wallet, and the bike’s engine can handle.
-Those that live and breathe for this type of riding often choose 30 to 34-inch tires with enormous lugged tread patterns to paddle through the mud.
+If you’re building a dedicated mudding machine, you generally want to go as big as your wallet and the bike’s engine can handle.
+Those who live and breathe this type of riding often choose 30 to 34-inch tires with enormous lugged tread patterns to paddle through the mud.

 Does ATV Tire Width Matter?

-In some riding applications, the tire width matters more than the tire height.
+In some riding applications, the tire width matters more than the height.

-In deep mud, you want a tall and narrow tire so that it’ll cut through the wet upper layer and into the firm underground for traction.
+In deep mud, you want a tall and narrow tire to cut through the wet upper layer and into the firm underground for traction.

-However, you’d want a wide tire on sand and in deep snow for better flotation and traction without sinking too deep into the surface.
+However, you’d want a wide tire on the sand and deep snow for better flotation and traction without sinking too deep into the surface.

 What Are the Biggest ATV Tires?